Maine clinics denied Medicaid funds during lawsuit after Trump cuts to abortion providers

 PORTLAND, Maine (AP) — A network of clinics in Maine will not resume getting Medicaid funds to treat thousands of low-income patients during its lawsuit over Trump administration cuts to abortion providers, a judge ruled Monday.

-The decision came despite a ruling last month by another federal judge, who said Planned Parenthood clinics around the country must continue to be reimbursed for Medicaid funding as the provider wrangles with the Trump administration over efforts to defund it.
+The decision against Maine Family Planning came despite a ruling last month by another federal judge, who said Planned Parenthood clinics around the country must continue to be reimbursed for Medicaid funding as the provider wrangles with the Trump administration over efforts to defund it.
 That legal fight continues.

+Without Medicaid, the much smaller provider in Maine says it will have to stop serving some 8,000 patients by the end of October.
+The organization says abortions are a relatively small percentage of its overall services, which include cervical cancer screenings, contraception and primary care to low-income residents in one of the poorest and most rural states in the Northeast.

-Maine Family Planning says Medicaid dollars are not used for its abortion services, which are a relatively small percentage of the overall services provided.
-It’s unfair to cut off funding for the clinics “solely because Congress wanted to defund Planned Parenthood,” an attorney for Maine Family Planning told the judge earlier this month.
+Maine Family Planning says Medicaid dollars are not used for its abortion services, and it’s unfair to cut off funding for the clinics “solely because Congress wanted to defund Planned Parenthood,” an attorney for the organization told the judge earlier this month.

-He wrote that Congress can “withhold federal funds and otherwise disassociate from conduct that is not enshrined as a constitutional right, including through incremental measures, and notwithstanding resulting harm to some beneficiaries of its broader Medicaid programming.”

-Walker, a 2018 Trump appointee, also wrote that it would be “a special kind of judicial hubris” to undermine the Big Beautiful Bill, which he described as produced by democratic processes.
+Walker, a 2018 Trump appointee, also wrote that it would be “a special kind of judicial hubris” to undermine the big bill, which he described as the end result of democratic processes.

+The network of 18 clinics said in a statement Monday that Walker's ruling will destabilize the state's entire health infrastructure by potentially turning thousands of low-income patients away from their doctors.

+“Mainers’ health should never be jeopardized by political decisions, and we will continue to fight for them," said George Hill, president and chief executive officer of Maine Family Planning.

 Attorneys representing the Trump administration did not immediately comment.
 Emily Hall, an attorney for the U.S. Department of Justice, told the judge in court earlier this month that Congress has a right not to contract with abortion providers.